Search Results for: contact

 Things are changing though.
 You can tell people are caring less about being ‘red carpet’ perfect and are dressing to please themselves.
 This seems a result of the backlash a few years ago when all the carpet was about was the designers and not the work these people did.
 Now we are seeing more individuality and less styled people.

 Some cute couples who did their own THING…

 Some of the after-party looks are actually better than the awards show…

 Tell me your thoughts on the show.
 Who did you think looked great or who needed help?
 Did your favorites win?

 Thanks for visiting my little corner of the world!

-I’m a blogger, writer and third generation Northern Californian who just renovated my 1965 home and am also slowly working on a tiny West Shore Tahoe cabin.
-I love design and share unique homes, shopping finds, and fun ideas.
-I love fashion and style and chat about that here too.
-I feel fortunate to live in Northern California and enjoy showing the natural beauty, fabulous destinations and unique things about life here!
+I’m a blogger, writer and third generation Northern Californian who just renovated my 1965 home and is also working on a tiny West Shore Tahoe cabin.

 Please feel free to leave a comment on any of my posts or if you prefer you can email me directly.